 As previously mentioned, this is the traditional way to sharpen a knife, but the skill and tools have come a long way since the early days of blade care.

 Whetstones are available in a variety of sizes and grades/grits.
 Generally, the lower the grade, the coarser the stone will be, for example, a grade 1000 whetstone will be far finer than a grade 100 stone.
+Check out our guide on how to sharpen your blade using a stone for more survival tricks.

 The coarser stones are generally only required if the blade is completely dull, and the bevel needs to be reestablished, as a coarse stone will take off a fair amount of metal.
 In general, you will work your way up the grades, establishing a sharp edge on a coarse stone, working up to a polished finish on a finer stone (e.g. grade 8000).
 To finish, a leather strop can be used to polish the edge, and add razor sharpness.
 Aside from the different grades of whetstones, there also exist different types;